wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 ### Weapon Mods Expanded/Extended

-Overwrites Weapon Mesh Improvement Mod's mesh fixes and requires conflict resoluton with any mods that edit weapon records.
+Overwrites TTW/Weapon Mesh Improvement Mod's mesh fixes and requires conflict resoluton with any mods that edit weapon records.
 Also very unbalanced in my opinion, since many of the mods are either silencers or damage increases.

 ### More Perks